IndieCoderMM/penguin-dash/README.md

 ## 🙏 Acknowledgment

 This game was built by following the tutorial project from the book [Infinite Runner in Phaser 3](https://ourcade.co/books/infinite-runner-phaser3/).
+Special thanks to the author [supertommy](https://github.com/supertommy) for his valuable guidance and resources.

 ## 📧 Contact